JialingYu/AI-for-Trading/Neural network/readme.md

 - create the SkipGram model
 - train and validate the model
 - improve the training efficiency of the model using negative sampling

+## Sentiment Prediction RNN

+[A notebook using RNN to perform sentiment analysis on movie comments] **Workflow of the notebook:**
+- load in and visualize the data: load in the reviews file and the labels file
+- data preprocessing:
+    - lower the letters and remove punctuations; split the review strings into a list of reviews using separator '\n'; split the reviews into a list of words
+    - encode the words: create a dictionary map words to integers using `collections.Counter()`; convert the list of reviews into a list of lists of integers.
+    - encode the labels: convert the labels into a list of zeros and ones
+    - remove outliers: remove reviews has length 0, pad short reviews with 0 on the left and truncate long reviews; create a numpy array to store padded data in a standard shape